-E-mail: Semonyo@ukzn.ac.za
+E-mail: Petruccione@ukzn.ac.za

 Abstract.
 The focus of this paper is based on the current experimental setup of a magneto-optical trap by the Quantum Research Group at University of KwaZulu-Natal (UKZN).
-In particular, presented will be the details of the ultra-high vacuum system, optical system, and magnetic field generationthatis implemented in the cold atom experiment.
-In addition, to this a fluorescence imaging system will be described which can be used to determine the characterisics of the atom cloud.
+In particular, presented are the details of the ultra-high vacuum system, optical system, and magnetic field generation that are implemented in the cold atom experiment.
+In addition to this, a fluorescence imaging system is described which can be used to determine the characteristics of the atom cloud.